 The SCBU has been open to 20 cots since the end of September 2013 following additional staff coming into post.
 This has had a positive impact on the maternity service as well as for the community and the network in which we operate.

-No parent wants their baby to need to be admitted to a Neonatal Unit.
-They certainly don't want to be advised that their baby will then need to be moved to another hospital elsewhere in the country and this is why having a cot capacity to suit the needs of our community is paramount.
 By increasing the capacity here at Northampton we have not only reduced the risk of family separation but are also able to accommodate babies from the network which reduces further distances for other families to travel.